Rick Titus (soccer): Early years: 1986–1996

-After playing college soccer with the University of Toronto he signed with the Toronto Blizzard, but due to shortage of funds he ended up playing his youth soccer after three months; he then signed for the Toronto Italia in 1988 of the National Soccer League playing with Italia until 1995.
+After playing college soccer with the Toronto Varsity Blues at the University of Toronto he signed with the Toronto Blizzard, but due to shortage of funds he ended up playing his youth soccer after three months; he then signed for the Toronto Italia in 1988 of the National Soccer League playing with Italia until 1995.
 In 1995, midway through the season he was traded to the Scarborough Astros.
 During his tenure in Scarborough he helped the club reach the Umbro Cup finals against St. Catharines Wolves, but lost the penalty shootout by a score of 3–0.
 In 1996, Titus signed with St. Catharines Wolves where he claimed the Umbro cup by finishing first in the cup standings.
 He featured in the two game finals match against his former club Toronto Italia, but were defeated by a score of 11–0 goals on aggregate.

 He began playing indoor soccer in 1996 in the National Professional Soccer League with the Toronto Shooting Stars.
 During the season he was traded to the Edmonton Drillers, where he would eventually have a noted tenure by playing three separate seasons with the organization.
 Where he became a league all star in the 1999–2000 season, but later was selected by the Buffalo Blizzard in the dispersal draft after the folding of Edmonton.
 However the Blizzard would fold at the end of the season and the Milwaukee Wave selected Titus in the August 2001 dispersal draft.